Jack Suwinski Player Props: Pirates vs. Tigers

 - The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.52).
+- The Tigers have a 4.52 team ERA that ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to give up 127 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Manning (3-2) gets the starting nod for the Tigers in his ninth start of the season.
-He's put together a 4.10 ERA in 41 2/3 innings pitched, with 30 strikeouts.

-- The right-hander last appeared on Thursday against the Los Angeles Angels, when he threw five innings, allowing seven earned runs while giving up seven hits.
+- The left-hander last appeared on Tuesday, July 25 against the Los Angeles Angels, when he went 4 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 25-year-old has a 4.10 ERA and 6.5 strikeouts per nine innings across eight games this season, while giving up a batting average of .215 to opposing hitters.
+- In 15 games this season, the 30-year-old has amassed a 2.95 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .216 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.